varigence/docs/varigence/docs/bimlflex/build-and-deployment/ssdt-project.md

 ---
+sidebar_position: 5
-title: BimlFlex-generated SQL Server Data Tools Project
+title: Using SQL Server Data Tools (SSDT)
 description: BimlFlex and SQL Server Data Tools documentation for guidance on database management and automation of deployment processes and source control mechanisms
 tags: [BimlFlex, Walkthrough]
 ---